Choosing a camera strap: A Complete Guide

 Nylon works best for people who travel and photograph a lot.
 They are extremely comfortable to use and can be used with relative ease due to their little weight.
 Nylon camera straps lose out on looks though.

 Each material has its own advantages and disadvantages.
 Generally, nylon camera straps are the cheapest and most widely available.
-Leather camera straps look classy and can be super comfortable, but certain colours and weights might not stand up to the elements as well.
+Leather camera straps look classy and can be super comfortable, but certain colors and weights might not stand up to the elements as well.

 What styles of camera straps are available?